wmorgan/dcos-docs/1.7/administration/view-node-details.md

     $ dcos node ssh --leader --master-proxy
     ```

-    For more information, the SSH [documentation][2].
+    For more information, see the SSH [documentation][2].

 2. Run this command from your master node to view the node details:

     ```bash
     $ curl http://master.mesos:8123/v1/enumerate
     ```
-    In this example Kafka and Chronos are installed:
+    In this example, Kafka and Chronos are installed:

     ```bash
     $ curl http://master.mesos:8123/v1/enumerate